ronkanchan/feature_engineering-RealEstateAnalysis/README.md

 - `data/`: Raw and processed data files.
   - `raw/`: Raw data (PEP1.csv) from the Real Estate Analysis database.
 - `notebooks/`: Jupyter notebook for data analysis and visualization.
-  - `Feature Engineering - Real Estate Analysis.ipynb`: Notebook with combined EDA and visualizations.
+  - `FeatureEngineering-RealEstateAnalysis.ipynb`: Notebook with combined EDA and visualizations.

 ## 🛠️ Installation